SRLzz/liweizhen.github.io/index.md

 ## WORK EXPERIENCE
+### Inossem (Montreal, Quebec, Canada) May. – Aug.
+2022
+***Java Developer:***
+- Implement interfaces for company’s projects, add and modify abilities to the web- application on back end.
+- Access and manage the main databases, and update information according to the given Excel form(once tried Python Crawler).
+- Collaborate with colleagues for testing on Postman.
+- Write documentation and user manual for the whole project, while accessing the web- application and reading the front-end code was necessary.

 ### Shenyang Linktech (Shenyang, Liaoning Province, China) Sep. – Dec.
 2020
 ***Java Development Engineer Intern:***
 -	Build structures and implement interface for company’s temporary online activity codes.